blender/blender/doc/python_api/rst/include__bmesh.rst

 When modeling in blender there are certain assumptions made about the state of the mesh.

 * hidden geometry isn't selected.
-* when an edge is selected, its vertices's are selected too.
+* when an edge is selected, its vertices are selected too.
-* when a face is selected, its edges and vertices's are selected.
+* when a face is selected, its edges and vertices are selected.
 * duplicate edges / faces don't exist.
-* faces have at least 3 vertices's.
+* faces have at least 3 vertices.

 To give developers flexibility these conventions are not enforced, however tools must leave the mesh in a valid state else other tools may behave incorrectly.